-Moscow mules, cuba libre, cape cod, or one of the most popular cocktail of old, the Gin "&" Tonic
+Cube is perfect for tall glasses, lowering the temperature of your drink without affecting the carbonation with excessive water.
+Use this ice for Moscow mules, cuba libre, cape cod, or one of the most popular cocktail of all time, the Gin "&" Tonic

-Mixologist crack this cube with a bar spoon to create small and large cubes to make their stirred drinks with, knowing that the large pieces will give them the chill that they need, and the small pieces will give them the dillution they need.
-This cube is approx 1.5 inches by 1.5 inches, by 4 inches.
+Crack this cube with a bar spoon to create small and large cubes to make stirred drinks with, the large pieces will provide the chill needed, and the small pieces will provide the dillution needed.

 Example: Sours, Margarita, whiskey